 How Google Search Results Can Affect You

 If not properly managed, information found online can affect you negatively.
 In the Domain.me survey, 24 percent of adults and 43 percent of millennials in particular said they’ve been negatively affected by online information.
-This is no surprise, as the survey indicates that most people will use search engines to learn more about people they’re considering doing business with, for example a doctor or business contact.
+This is no surprise, as the survey indicates that most people will use search engines to learn more about people they’re considering doing business with.
+For example, patients may research a physician’s reputation prior to seeking care.
 Many others will perform online searches before meeting with a date or acquaintance.
 42 percent of overall respondents and 57 percent of millennials admit to changing their mind about a colleague or friend based on what they found online about them.

 Are People Concerned with Google Results?

 Few people actually take the time to research themselves online, a whopping 60 percent of respondents never do searches of themselves.
 Many of those who do, only check their search results once or twice a year.
 A rare seven percent set up alerts for their names and only five percent use reputation management software.

 This is not to say that people are not concerned about the impact of online information.
 66 percent of millennials admitted they worry that online information may negatively affect their reputation.
 But those who have been harmed by online information know better.
 77 percent of survey respondents who had a negative experience with online information regularly monitor their online information.

 The basic idea of Googling yourself is simple: just enter your name or your brand’s name into Google and peruse the first few pages to see what you find.
 This will give you a good idea of what another person might find, but there are a few things you can do to make your searching more effective.